HaliteChallenge/Halite-II/admin/INSTALL.md

 ### Create GCS Buckets

-We need five buckets: one for compiled bot storage, one for uploaded bots, two for replays, and one for error logs.
+We need five buckets: one for compiled bot storage(`halite-2-compiled-bots`), one for uploaded bots(`halite-2-uploaded-bots`), two for replays (`halite-2-replays` and `halite-2-gold-replays`), and one for error logs (`halite-2-error-logs`).
 (You may also need one for storing the worker/coordinator, when deploying without being able to pull from Github.
 Right now, this is `halite-2-deployed-artifacts`.)
 Create the buckets and put their names in `apiserver/apiserver/config.py`.

 ### Upload Coordinator and Worker to GCS (Non-Github Deploy Only)